bharathidineshz/ParkingSlot/README.md

 Download the ParkingLot.exe, ParkingLot.pdb  and testfile.txt from the below git path. bharathidineshz/ParkingSlot/Executables

-Open command prompt.
+# Method 1:
-Method 1:
+Give full path of the exe in the command prompt.
-Give full path of the exe.Eg:c:/users/bharathi/ParkingLot.exe.then start with the commands mentioned above.
+Eg:c:/users/bharathi/ParkingLot.exe.then start with the commands mentioned above.
-Method 2:
+# Method 2:
-Enter the necessary commands in a text file .Eg:testFile.txt Give full path of the exe with filename(FullPath) as argument.
+Enter the necessary commands in a text file .Eg:testFile.txt Give full path of the exe with filename(FullPath) as argument in the command prompt.
 Eg: c:/users/bharathi/ParkingLot.exe c:/users/test/testfile.txt